ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/01-introduction.md

 We should certainly see people using the same containers on macOS and Windows today.

+> ## And what do you do?
+>
+> Talk to your neighbour, office mate or [rubber duck](https://rubberduckdebugging.com/) about your
+> research.
+How does computing help you do your research?
+> How do you think containers (or virtualisation) could help you do more or better research?
+>
+> Write a few sentences on this topic in the course Etherpad.
+{: .challenge }

 ## Containers and file systems

 One complication with using a virtual environment such as a container (or a VM) is that the file systems (i.e. the directories that the container sees) can now potentially come from two different locations:

-- Internal file systems: these provide directories that are part of the container itself and are not visible on the host outside the container.
+- **Internal file systems**: these provide directories that are part of the container itself and are not visible on the host outside the container.
 These directories can have the same location as directories on the host but the container will see its internal version of the directories rather than the host versions.
-- Host file systems: these are directories mapped from the host into the container to allow the container to access data on the host system.
+- **Host file systems**: these are directories mapped from the host into the container to allow the container to access data on the host system.
 Some container systems (e.g. Singularity) map particular directories into the container by default while others (e.g. Docker) do not generally do this.
 Note that the location (or *path*) to the directories in the container is not necessarily the same as that in the host.
 The command you use to